mbrooker/mbrooker-blog/_posts/2026-03-20-ic-leadership.md

 <p class="meta">More words.
 More meaning?</p>

-*Some people who ask me for advice at get a lot of words in reply.
+*Some people who ask me for advice get a lot of words in reply.
 Sometimes, those responses aren't specific to my particular workplace, and so I share them here.
 In the past, I've written about [echo chambers](https://brooker.co.za/blog/2025/06/20/career.html), [writing](https://brooker.co.za/blog/2022/11/08/writing.html), [writing for an audience](https://brooker.co.za/blog/2023/09/21/audience.html), [time management](https://brooker.co.za/blog/2024/02/06/time.html), and [getting big things done](https://brooker.co.za/blog/2020/10/19/big-changes.html).*

 Do you remember *Cool Runnings*?
 In the movie, John Candy is a retired bobsled champion, who uses his experience, connections, and lovable curmudgeon character to turn a rag-tag group of sprinters into an olympic bobsled team.
 A lot of principal engineer types think of themselves this way: they used to bobsled, they don't bobsled, but they still know the skills and the people and the equipment.